In Formby and Online via Zoom

 How long will I have to wait for an appointment?

-My aim is to offer a first appointment - known as an initial assessment – as soon as possible after you get in touch.
+My aim is to offer a first appointment as soon as possible after you get in touch.
 We would then agree on a set number of counselling sessions to take place at the same time every week.
 If you are unable to attend during any of the slots that are currently available, I can put you on the waiting list for a convenient time and would give you an idea of how long the waiting list currently is.

 Do I have to have a 20 minute initial call to get started?